Blog · Review Essay · Last reviewed June 24, 2026

 The Control Revolution and the Information Society's Control Crisis

-James R. Beniger's The Control Revolution is one of the best books for understanding why AI governance is not just a problem of smarter machines.
-It is a problem of speed, scale, coordination, bureaucracy, data capture, and the institutions built to control systems too large for ordinary human perception.
+James R. Beniger's The Control Revolution is one of the best books for seeing AI governance as something other than a problem of smarter machines.
+Beniger frames it instead as a problem of speed, scale, coordination, bureaucracy, data capture, and the institutions built to control systems too large for ordinary human perception.

 The Book